How does Tax-Free Childcare work?

 Please note that there is a quarterly limit on the amount the government will contribute, with it only paying up to £500 every 3 months.
 If you know you're likely to need to spend more on childcare at specific times of the year - for example, during the summer holidays - you can pay in money, up to the maximum, each quarter and then save the money to use at that time.

-In order to work out how much you need to pay into your account, take the total amount you need to pay for your childcare bill and multiply it by 0.8.
+In order to work out how much you need to pay into your tax-free childcare account, take the total amount you need to pay for your childcare bill and multiply it by 0.8.
 This will show you how much you need to contribute, with the government making up the rest of the payment.

-How do you apply for Tax-Free Childcare?
+How to apply for Tax-Free Childcare

 If you think you are eligible to claim Tax-Free Childcare, you need to create an account on the government website.
 You will need your National Insurance number and your Unique Taxpayer Reference if you are self-employed.
 The application takes approximately 20 minutes and you will either find out if you qualify for the scheme immediately or within 7 days.